tfourj/immich-public-proxy/README.md

 3. Restart your container and your custom configuration should be active.

+### lightGallery

+The gallery is created using [lightGallery](https://github.com/sachinchoolur/lightGallery).
 You can find all of lightGallery's settings here: https://www.lightgalleryjs.com/docs/settings/

-For example, to disable the download button for images, you would change `download` to `false`:
+For example, to disable the download button for images, you would edit the `lightGallery` section and change `download` to `false`:

 ```json
 {